Hunding's Saga - 36: Aethelred's Son Eadmund Takes the Kingship - 'Ironside' Fights On

-The struggle against Knut heightens under Eadmund 'Ironside'
+The struggle against Knut heightens under the leadership of Eadmund 'Ironside'

 Eastertide passed with Knut's leaders pressing Aethelred's men into a corner of the kingdom.